Joosakur/evaka-ai/README.md

 For each pair we produce descendants by selecting each gene randomly from either parent.
 Additionally, there is a chance of mutation, where a gene is replaced by a new random number with the same distribution as above with the initial population.
-A cost for each is calculated.
+A cost for each produced candidate is calculated.

-Finally, we select the best of them to advance to next generation, so that the population size remains constant.
+Finally, we select the best candidates of the combined population to advance to next generation, so that the population size remains constant.

 ## Cost function

 The cost function is a sum of the following

 - Child is assigned to their n:th preference (starting from 0): n
-- Child is not placed among preferred units: 2 * number of preferred units
+- Child is not placed into any of their original preferred units: 2 * number of original preferred units
-- Unit has capacity x percentage units over 100%: 10 * x
+- Unit has capacity x percentage points over 100%: 15 * x

 ## Improvements to be implemented

-- Taking unit languages into account
 - Taking sibling basis into account
 - Taking existing daycare placement into account